alunmorris/Multi-channel-wireless-voltmeter/README.md

 It was cleaner to use the normal 5-pin connectin and re-use pins.
 Using MISO as an ADC input when CSN is high was straighforward - U2 dos not drive MISO then.
 CE is more complex.
 U2 dosn't mind if CE is pulsed high when idle so I use PA7 = CE for dring the LED, driving negative input test bias and for reading SW2.

+**Programming header J1:** I've standardised on this 0.1in pitch make header for my AVR series 0/1 projects.
+The cut off pins 3 prevents mis-connection (the programmer has a blanked hole for that pin)  and it's small.
+The programmer drives pin 2 with 3.3V to power targets if needed.
+A self powered target can use pin 2 for something else.
+Here it is Vin.
+I have extended the header for other project so that one header does all interfacing as well as programming.
+UPDI remains at one end so that position keying is maintained.

 #### Receiver